Litigation Update: We are no longer accepting new cases/clients related to RoundUp.

 T-cell non-Hodgkin lymphomas include mycosis fungoides, anaplastic large cell lymphoma, and precursor T-lymphoblastic lymphoma.

 Currently there are several law suits pending around the country, including a federal law suit in Northern California, and state court cases in Nebraska, Missouri, and Delaware.
 It is critical that you contact a qualified personal injury attorney immediately to assess your case.
 Waiting until after important legal deadlines have passed could result in your case being worth much less, or even nothing.
-We are currently accepting cases where diagnosis occurred in 2016 or 2017.
+We are currently only accepting cases where first diagnosis occurred in 2017.

 Many of the current plaintiffs are farmers, agriculture workers, tree nursery workers, family members of those previously listed, and even home gardeners.
 The lawsuits allege, in part, that Monsanto does not properly warn that glyphosate is a carcinogen, and that the exposure to glyphosate, more likely than not, caused their non-Hodkin Lymphoma cancer.

 It is very difficult to give an estimate on case value at this stage, mainly because none of the present cases have settled or gone to trial.
 Typical mass tort cases like these will take one or two cases to trial early on—called bellwether trials—in order to get an idea of what juries will award.
 Once the bellwether trials have concluded, the lawyers on both sides try to work together to come to an agreed settlement for the remaining plaintiffs.